 Today Wendy helps iCouldBe manage evaluation and metrics, curriculum development, technology requirements, grant writing, financials, project management, and marketing.
 She especially loves being surprised by the unexpected and often brilliant ideas iCouldBe mentees share.

-When she's not keeping the back-end operations running smoothly, you can find Wendy writing, reading, doing yoga, taking long walks around the city or dabbling with her website www.creativityfuse.com.
+When she's not keeping the back-end operations running smoothly, you can find Wendy writing, reading, doing yoga or taking long walks around the city.

 Bill Silverman, Chief Technology Officer

 When Bill was in high school he dreamed he could be a Marine Biologist.
 Bill's most important mentors were his parents who showed him that through patience and hard work the most difficult goals could be reached.

 In college, Bill realized he enjoyed the quantitative skills of Physics more than Biology.
 After studying Physics and Computer Science, Bill received a BS from SUNY Stony Brook.
 He worked for several years as a scientist, then as a engineering manager for a high-tech instrumentation company.
 After that, Bill started a software business, and now has over 15 years of programming experience working with online communities, including many nonprofits.
 He has developed dozens of websites and desktop applications and specializes in database programming.

 Today Bill is responsible for the development and maintenance of the iCouldBe website.
 He loves learning new technology and helping the staff develop exciting and fun ways to provide the best virtual mentoring environment on the internet.